 Dead leaves can also be food for the worms, so you can try putting some in the worm container with the soil.
 The number of dead leaves and the amount of healthy soil that you should put depends on the number of your worms.

-Step 3: Sprinkle Drops Of Water And Put Your Worms In The Container
+3. Sprinkle Drops Of Water And Put Your Worms In The Container

 If the worm bedding is dry, you need to sprinkle a few drops of water into your worm container.
 This step is necessary to maintain the amount of water that the worms need.
 If the water is neither proper nor enough, they might die.